efemberg11/GeoModel_rmakhman/README.md

 # AGDD

-this is the set of libraries for the ATLAS AGDD system, including the plugin (AGDDPlugin) needed to run it with gmex
+This is the set of libraries for the ATLAS AGDD system, including the plugin (`AGDDPlugin`) needed to run it with `gmex`.

-Installation requires that the GeoModelVisualization suite as well as GeoModelTools be installed. please refer to
+Installation requires that the [GeoModelVisualization](https://gitlab.cern.ch/GeoModelDev/GeoModelVisualization) suite as well as [GeoModelTools](https://gitlab.cern.ch/GeoModelDev/GeoModelTools) be installed.
+Please refer to

 https://gitlab.cern.ch/GeoModelDev/GeoModelTools/-/blob/master/README.md